-Leica CL versus Nikon D500
+Leica CL vs Nikon D500

 The Leica CL (Typ 7323) and the Nikon D500 are two digital cameras that were officially introduced, respectively, in November 2017 and January 2016.
 The CL is a mirrorless interchangeable lens camera, while the D500 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Nikon provides 20.7 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is considerably larger (65 percent) than the Leica CL.
 Moreover, the D500 is substantially heavier (113 percent) than the CL.
 It is noteworthy in this context that the D500 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.